math-ferreira/java-activeMQ-spring/README.md

 2. Extract ActiveMQ from the ZIP file into a directory of your choice.

-3. From a console window, change to the installation directory and run ActiveMQ:
+3. From a console window, change to the installation directory and run ActiveMQ:<br/>
 `cd [activemq_install_dir]/bin`
 `./activemq start`